 The largest city in Sweden and one of the most beautiful cities in the world, Stockholm is Sweden’s captivating capital city.
 Enclosed by 14 islands, an emblematic old town is zigzagged with cobblestoned streets among ochre-coloured houses and vibrant squares.

-Stockholm boasts a relaxing atmosphere while at the same time, you find everything you look for in a city.
+Stockholm has a relaxing atmosphere while at the same time, you find everything you look for in a city.
 Cosy coffee shops and restaurants with healthy and plant-based alternatives and vibrant nightlife dominate the city.

 Put up against other European capitals, it is a safe travel destination, and there is an intriguing history and cultural scene to be discovered.
 It is the home city of the legendary writer Astrid Lindgren, the mother of some of Scandinavia’s most influential children’s characters like Pippi Longstocking, Ronia the robber’s daughter, and Emil.